 - Research proposals in the student's own words that are clear, thorough, within the 500-word limit and free of errors in spelling, grammar and syntax

 - Research proposals with clear, realistic goals that help the student focus and indicate that the project will lead to a substantive research experience for the student

-Working with Human Subjects: If your research proposal includes working with human subjects, then you must receive approval from the University's Institutional Review Board (IRB) prior to initiating your research.
-Please reference the University's IRB policy before submitting your research proposal.
+Working with Human Subjects: If your research proposal includes working with human subjects, please consult with your faculty mentor regarding IRB approval proceedings prior to initiating your research.
+For more information, reference the University's IRB policy.

-- Students admitted to the program must perform at least 7 hours of research a week/total of 100 hours per semester under guidance of a faculty member
+- Students admitted to the program must perform at least 6-7 hours of research a week/total of 100 hours per semester under guidance of a faculty member.

-- Students are expected to attend the PURS kickoff event during the first week of the fall semester, and complete three short reflection essays at the start, mid-point, and end of the program; PURS students are encouraged to also develop a research poster for Undergraduate Research Day.
+- Students are expected to attend the PURS orientation during the first week of the semester and complete three short reflection essays at the start, mid-point and end of the program; PURS students are encouraged to also develop a research poster for Undergraduate Research Day.

-- PURS recipients' names, faculty mentors' names, research descriptions, and possibly photos may be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials, such as the office's website, brochure, and Facebook page
+- PURS recipients' names, faculty mentors' names, research descriptions and possibly photos may be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials, such as the office's website, brochure and social media accounts.